-Risk Engine uses a single data base per instance user (company or department).
-A set of company users is defined in the company’s DB (instance user) and uses data from it alone.
-This is the usual scenario.
-In the case where a different set of users within the organization needs to access another DB, a separate instance of RE has to be started or a new instance user (department) has to be configured.
+RE uses a single database per instance user, e.g.company or department.
+A set of company users is defined in the company’s database (instance user) and uses data from this database alone.
+If a different set of users within the organisation needs to access another database, a separate instance of RE has to be started or a new instance user (department) has to be configured.

-The Rule Based Instrument (RBI) is a tool that represents and calculates complex, structured, exotic and non-standard instruments that have a future path-dependent behavior.
-For example, in cases where future cash flows and pay offs depend on other future events.
+A tool that calculates complex, structured, exotic and non-standard instruments, that display a future path-dependent behavior, e.g., in cases where future cash flows and pay offs depend on other future events.
 The evaluation of such instruments may require a Monte Carlo simulation of one or several factors at different future time points.
-The simulation structure is defined explicitly by periods and pricing formulas per factor, as well as by simulation markets.
+The simulation structure is explicitly defined by periods and pricing formulas per factor, as well as by simulation markets.

-Example: a 4-year loan can be paid back at the end of every year by max 50%.
-If in the first 2 years, the whole 100% are paid, then there is nothing to be paid back in year 3 and 4.
-If not, for example if 20% and 25% are paid, a lot of payback variations exit for year 3 and 4.
+Example: A 4-year loan can be paid back at the end of every year,up to a maximum amount of 50%.
+If the entire 100% are paid in the first two years, then there is nothing to be paid back in year 3 and 4.
+But if, e.g., 20% is paid in the first year and 25% in the second, then a lot of payback variations exit for year 3 and 4.